yafp/updWallp/README.md

 Downloads the latest build from https://github.com/yafp/updWallp/archive/master.zip

 ### Configuration
-As initial step you have to define the installation directory in main configuration script **config.sh**.
+As initial step you have to define the installation directory in the main configuration script **config.sh**.

-Please see the following example:

 Change
 ```bash
 installationPath=""
 ```

-to something similar to this
+to something like this
 ```bash
 installationPath="/home/username/path/to/updWallpFolder"
 ```